-The vast majority of articles on this site relate to giving up severe, life-threatening addictions.
-My drug of choice was alcohol and it nearly killed me.
+The majority of articles on this site relate to transcending severe, life-threatening addictions.
 There are definitely worse problems to have than a penchant for soda or diet soda, but I want to address this issue because I think that many people have a legitimate addiction to soda.

 Most of us know that soda isn’t the best thing for you.
 And most of us have ordered a soda without even thinking about it.
 You’re out at a restaurant getting the same thing as everyone else, or maybe you’re stopping at McDonalds in the middle of a long drive.

-I would classify my “addiction” to soda as relatively mild but annoying.
-Giving up soda had been on the back of my mind for awhile before I actually did it.
+I would classify my former “addiction” to soda as relatively mild but annoying.
+Quitting soda had been in the back of my mind for awhile before I actually did it.

 Quitting alcohol gave me the first sweet tooth of my life.
 I quenched it with diet soda because I couldn’t stomach the full-sugar versions.
 During the first month of rehab, I drank a liter of diet coke every single day.

-Common sense told me that whatever the potential risks, the benefits couldn’t possibly outweigh them.
-I would be sacrificing nothing by getting rid of the diet soda.
+Common sense told me that I would be sacrificing nothing by getting rid of the diet soda.

 If you hate unsweetened iced tea, you could opt for club soda with a lemon/lime.
 At home, I often drank La Croix – naturally flavored soda water that has been described as “methadone for soda addicts.”
-And of course, I made chamomile tea myself every afternoon and often drank this with dinner while family and friends were downing sodas or wine.
+I also made chamomile tea myself every afternoon and often drank this with dinner while family and friends were downing sodas or wine.

 My approach to giving up diet soda therefore mirrored my general approach for recovery: You can’t give something up if you’re just creating a void in your life.
-You need a substitute for every one of your addictions.
-The healthier and more appealing the substitute, the higher your chances of success.
+You need a better substitute for every one of your addictions.
+The healthier and more appealing the substitute, the more sustainable your new lifestyle will be.

 My substitute for alcohol was exercise and a commitment to find my life’s purpose.
 It might sound silly, but my substitute for diet soda was my newfound passion for making iced tea (especially this brand at home).
 I enjoy La Croix just enough to let it fill in the gaps when iced tea isn’t available.

-Here are some of the benefits that I’ve noticed after a month + of no soda:
+Here are some other benefits that I’ve noticed since cutting out soda:

 1) I feel fewer irrational hunger pains throughout the day.

 This leads me to believe that diet soda had been distorting my perception of calories consumed throughout the day.
-Nothing made me salivate over a greasy burger like a diet coke!
+Nothing made me salivate over a greasy plate of fries like a diet coke!

 2) I don’t crave salt as much as I did before.